czetsuya/spark-job/README.md

 *Now let's try to run Spark by processing data from https://grouplens.org/datasets/movielens/100k/.

-## Example 2: Count the movies rated by n.
-For example rating 3 has 100 movies, etc.
+## Example 2: Compute the average rating given by a user.

 UserId MovieId Rating TimeStamp